 DukeMail: All students are provided with an initial 1 GB of e-mail storage space on the Duke network, which is backed up daily.

 Exchange mail and calendaring: For faculty and staff, as well as for students of some of the schoools at Duke.

-Personal Web space: All Duke faculty, students and staff have Web-based access to 5 GB of personal file space through WebFiles.
-WebFiles also includes shared file space for collaborating with groups, including ready-made group space for your courses.
+Cloud storage: All Duke faculty, students and staff have Web-based access to 50 GB of personal could storage through Duke Box.
+Box allows users to upload documents and files as well as create shared file space for collaborating with groups, including ready-made group space for your courses.